ordina-jworks/ordina-jworks.github.io/_posts/2020-07-20-Best-Practices-In-UX-UI-Design.md

 * [Include visual indicators of length and size](#10-include-visual-indicators-of-length-and-size)

 ## 1. Company logo placement and usage
 First things first.
-Your user always needs to find its way back to the homepage in a heartbeat.
+Your user always needs to find their way back to the homepage in a heartbeat.
 Providing a 'Home' link in your menu is not enough.
 It's surprising how often users click on the company logo on the top of your page so make sure it's visible from every page and provide a link behind it to the homepage.
 The company logo is typically placed in the top left corner (on sites designed for left-to-right reading).